 The Mid-Atlantic region boasts a strong philanthropy scene centered in leading cities like Philadelphia, Washington, D.C., and Baltimore.
-Grantmaking in the region has long anchored by a few major foundations like the William Penn Foundation, but features a growing array of new funders that have emerged in recent years.
+Grantmaking in the region has long been anchored by a few major foundations like the William Penn Foundation, but features a growing array of new funders that have emerged in recent years.
 While large and professionalized grantmakers are often easily approached, smaller foundations tend to be more difficult for nonprofits to access.
 All the funder profiles below are updated regularly and we add new ones often.
 Only paid subscribers can access these resources (subscribe here).

 This corporate funder supports health and education in the Greater Philadelphia area and beyond.
 Unsolicited grant applications do not appear to be accepted at this time.

 The Angelakis Family Foundation primarily funds grantmaking related to education, youth, the arts, health, and human services.
 It also earmarks funds for environmental, religious, and Greek causes.

 The Annie E. Casey Foundation supports education, job opportunities, health, and neighborhoods in its headquarters location of Baltimore, Maryland and elsewhere in the U.S.

 With a focus on the Greater Philadelphia region, the Barra Foundation awards risk capital grants and unrestricted core support grants in the fields of arts & culture, education, health, and human services.

 The Bender Foundation supports the arts, health, social services, Jewish causes, and education in the D.C. metro area and beyond.

 Local funding interests include primary healthcare, community nutrition, and other local community needs.

 This funder supports racial equity and economic justice programs for nonprofits in Philadelphia, Bucks, Chester, Delaware, Montgomery and Camden Counties.
 Grant applications are accepted annually online or by mail.